diegojromerolopez/eyesonly/README.md

 You have to create a configuration file that specifies which secrets can be accessed from which files and functions.
 This is what we call access-control-list (or ACL for short).

+The configuration file must determine the file, functions and if there is inheritance of permission grant from the called functions if one ancestor is allowed to see the secret.
+By default, the inheritance is activated (you do not have to include `"inheritance": true`, only set to false in case you do not want inheritance).

 There are three types of configuration files that you can create: JSON in file, JSON in environment variable, and toml.

 #### JSON configuration file